Danthesage01/random-advice-app/README.md

 If you're new to programming, don't worry!

-You can use this guide to do the task, and it displays random advice every 20 seconds.
+You can use this guide to do the task.

 Check out the [demo here](https://neon-duckanoo-7458d7.netlify.app/).